simuxakadiscgolfgod/Space-Weather/README.md

 # Space Weather App
 ## Astronomical Picture of the Day
 ![Image](Astro_Images/image.jpg)
-<br />**Date image released:**  2025-02-01
+<br />**Date image released:**  2025-02-02
-<br />**This image is owned by:**  Known as nacreous
-clouds
-<br />**Title of the image:**  Nacreous Clouds over Sweden
+<br />**Title of the image:**  Comet G3 ATLAS Disintegrates
-<br />**Description for the image:**  Vivid and lustrous, wafting iridescent waves of color wash across this skyscape from northern Sweden.
-Known as nacreous clouds or mother-of-pearl clouds, they are rare.
-But their unforgettable appearance was captured in this snapshot on January 12 with the Sun just below the local horizon.
-A type of polar stratospheric cloud, they form when unusually cold temperatures in the usually cloudless lower stratosphere form ice crystals.
-Still sunlit at altitudes of around 15 to 25 kilometers, the clouds diffract the sunlight even when the Sun itself is hidden from direct view.
+<br />**Description for the image:**  What's happening to Comet G3 ATLAS?
+After passing near the Sun in mid-January, the head of the comet has become dimmer and dimmer.
+By late January, Comet C/2024 G3 (ATLAS) had become a headless wonder -- even though it continued to show impressive tails after sunset in the skies of Earth's Southern Hemisphere.
+Pictured are images of Comet G3 ATLAS on successive January nights taken from Río Hurtado, Chile.
+Clearly, the comet's head is brighter and more centrally condensed on the earlier days (left) than on later days (right).
+A key reason is likely that the comet's nucleus of ice and rock, at the head's center, has fragmented.
+Comet G3 ATLAS passed well inside the orbit of planet Mercury when at its solar closest, a distance that where heat destroys many comets.
+Some of comet G3 ATLAS' scattering remains will continue to orbit the Sun.
+Gallery: Comet G3 ATLAS
-<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2502/IMG_0340-Internet-2.jpg
+<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2502/AtlasDisintegrating_Majzik_3600.jpg

 ## X-Ray Flux
 The GOES X-ray plots shown here are used to track solar activity and solar flares.
 Large solar X-ray flares can change the Earth’s ionosphere, which blocks high-frequency (HF) radio transmissions on the sunlit side of the Earth.
 Solar flares are also associated with Coronal Mass Ejections (CMEs) which can ultimately lead to geomagnetic storms.
 SWPC sends out space weather alerts at the M5 (5x10^-5 Watts/mw) level.
 Some large flares are accompanied by strong radio bursts that may interfere with other radio frequencies and cause problems for satellite communication and radio navigation (GPS).